osresearch/ncube/instructions.md

   * N ← des < 0
   * Z ← des = 0
   * V ← 0
-  * U ← 0
+  * `U` ← 0

-Description:
-The source is complemented and the result is stored at the destination location.

 Exceptions:
   * none

 #### OR - OR
+The destination and source are "ored" together and the result is stored at the address of the destination.

 Opcodes:
 ```
   51     ORB        OR Byte